 Thank you for purchasing this KIT!

-See here for manual and more information about the pre-built version of the Otto Passive.
+See here for manual and more information about the pre-built version of the Otto Passive Mono.

-See here for inspiration about what you can do with the Otto 8 Passive module when you have built it.
+See here for inspiration about what you can do with the Otto Passive Mono module when you have built it.

 - 1 black front panel

 - 8 nuts

 - 1 plastic isolation film

 - 1 male pinstrip 32-pin